JonSnowbd/Ash/docs/overview/nez-portable.md

 protected virtual void BeginRun();

 // Run before `Core.Draw` to determine whether drawing is necessary.
-// This can be useful to use Nez to create efficient GUI Applications. protected virtual bool BeginDraw();
+// This can be useful to use Ash to create efficient GUI Applications. protected virtual bool BeginDraw();

 // Self explanatory.
 You shouldn't need to override update on core since `Scene` classes